 On 5 August 2016, Royal Decree (No 620) was gazetted, amending the depreciation tax rate allowances for motor vehicle prototypes used for research and development and/or performance testing purposes.
-This Tax Law Guide has been updated for this amendment.
+This Tax Insight has been updated for this amendment.

-Unless businesses are entitled to claim accelerated depreciation allowances, the maximum rates of depreciation for tax purposes in Thailand are as follows:
+Unless businesses are entitled to specific tax concessions for depreciation, the maximum rates of depreciation allowances for tax purposes in Thailand are as follows: